Fuerst Eye Center

 Board-Certified Ophthalmologists & Eye Surgeons located in West Covina, CA & Glendale / La Canada, CA

 Cornea transplants are the most common type of tissue transplant in the United States.
 Although the idea of transplant surgery may make you feel hesitant, medical advancements and the experience of dedicated surgeons like David Fuerst, MD and Nicole Fuerst, MD make cornea transplantation more routine than ever.
-If you need cornea surgery to help you see, then you want the experienced providers at David J. Fuerst, MD, Inc. to see you through.
+If you need cornea surgery to help you see, then you want the experienced providers at Fuerst Eye Center to see you through.
 Call the Glendale or West Covina, California, office to discuss corneal transplant with a provider, or you can request a consultation online.

 The cornea is the clear dome at the front of the eye that helps focus light and facilitate clear vision.
 When the cornea becomes so swollen or irreparably damaged that eye drops are no longer effective, your ophthalmologist may recommend a cornea transplant.

 The types of conditions that cause this type of damage to the cornea include:

 - Corneal dystrophy, a condition that causes an abnormal buildup in the cornea